Cleveland Clinic logo

 Results and Follow-Up

 Your healthcare provider will let you know the test results.
 In a follow-up visit, they’ll explain what the results mean.
-They’ll discuss any next steps, like additional tests or treatment.
+They’ll discuss any next steps, like other tests or treatment.

 When should I call my healthcare provider?

 Call your healthcare provider if you have test side effects that won’t go away, like a bloated belly.
-A barium swallow test may not be the cause.
-But it’s always a good idea to notify your care team about issues with your esophagus or your gut that don’t go away.
+A barium swallow may not be the cause.
+But it’s always a good idea to notify your care team about esophagus or gut issues that don’t go away.

 A note from Cleveland Clinic